d2l-ai/d2l-en/chapter_introduction/index.md

 might be close on the phylogenetic tree, but mistaking a rattler for a garter could be deadly.

 #### Tagging

-Some classification problems do not fit neatly into the binary or multiclass classification setups.
+Some classification problems fit neatly into the binary or multiclass classification setups.
 For example, we could train a normal binary classifier to distinguish cats from dogs.